Featured Comment:

 - Chili Threads: Optional but recommended for improving color.

 Japanese people are known for their love for salty food, but it’s easy to adjust the quantities to suit your taste.
-Feel free to reduce the salt and chicken stock if it’s too salty for you.
+Feel free to reduce the salt and chicken bouillon powder if it’s too salty for you.

 We all have unique taste buds, which makes yamitsuki cabbage so awesome!
 Its simple base lets you mix and match ingredients and seasonings to create your perfect dish.
 Here are some popular add-ins you might find at Japanese izakayas or even in home kitchens: